Hide

 Edit: Did a resteep of this tea and drank it plain.
 Actually found the taste to be quite subtle, and I did enjoy it though I’m not sure it’s one I would add to my tin collection – I do have a slightly digger sample (from the “Sweet Indulgence” sampler) that i will try another day.

-Chocolate Orange (Oh Christmas Treat) from DAVIDsTEA
+drank Chocolate Orange by DAVIDsTEA

 So today I went in to my local David’sTea and picked up 50g of this wonder tea :D